 Moving investment into the community to keep people at home, in contact with mutual support networks like Southwark Circle and out of places of last resort is the only way to face up to the long term challenges of an ageing population.

 Labour now needs to craft an answer on how.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.